 With the release of her 2nd album, "Roses Guide To Time Travel" (2010), Dillon began a musical exploration of her American roots.
 For "Roses Guide" she designed a haunting image of an old time locomotive for the cover and dedicated the album to her great-grandfather Kansas trainman and BLFE Union Officer, Asa Dillon.
 In addition to performing, she continued her travels throughout the New West writing and singing songs of railroads and Okies, Texas tornados and lonely roads of red dirt.

-Dillon's new album, "A Game of Swans" was greatly inspired by her current passion for genealogy and hearkens back to her immigrant roots in the Old Country.
-Tapping into ancestral strains of Celtic folk culture that have always flowed just beneath the surface of her music, she assembled a simpatico backing band of uber-talented friends in America, Britain and Scotland.
-Contributing tracks via e-mail from the UK and Scotland were Gavin Sutherland (Sutherland Brothers & Quiver), Ian Lang (Small Change), Chris Parks (Any Trouble) and Ollie Collins (Badly Drawn Boy/Angie Palmer).
-American contributors Stacy Phillips (Dobro), Michael Connelly (fiddle/uilleann pipes/penny whistle), Wes Weddell (mandolin), Chris Leighton (percussion), Garey Shelton (bass guitar/engineer) and harmony vocalists, Joy Mills and Tom Parker color Dillon's latest project with the perfect tones.
+Dillon's new album, "A Game of Swans" was inspired and informed by her passion for genealogy and hearkens back to her immigrant roots in the Old Country while maintaining her gaze firmly forward .
+The 11 tracks on "A Game of Swans" reveal ancestral strains of Celtic folk culture migrated to America, strains that have always flowed just beneath the surface of Dillon's music.
+To achieve the perfect colors, tones and authenticity for the album, contributing tracks from the UK and Scotland were blended with recordings made in the USA.
+UK musos, Gavin Sutherland (Sutherland Brothers & Quiver), Ian Lang (Small Change), Chris Parks (Any Trouble) and Ollie Collins (Badly Drawn Boy/Angie Palmer) combined their considerable talents with American contributors Stacy Phillips (Dobro), Michael Connelly (fiddle/uilleann pipes/penny whistle), Wes Weddell (mandolin), Chris Leighton (percussion), Garey Shelton (bass guitar/engineer) and harmony vocalists, Joy Mills and Tom Parker.

-Inspired by the disparate paths taken by her Scots-Irish Presbyterian forebears as they migrated towards a better life, the American West still looms large in her imagination.
-New songs for the album (originals, collaborations & carefully chosen covers by Drew Nelson, Janni Littlepage and Pat Long) draw characters from lost gold mines, haunted pioneer cabins, immigrants' prayers and Civil War last chances.
+Inspired by the varied migratory paths taken by both her Southern Loyalist and Scots-Irish Presbyterian forebears as they aimed towards better futures, Dillon herself took flight from her beloved home state of Oklahoma into the vast American West.
+Settling in the verdant beauty of the Pacific Northwest allows for road trips that still the mind and feed the imagination.
+New songs for the album include originals and collaborations as well as tracks by songwriters, Drew Nelson & Janni Littlepage and Pat Long.
+These 11 new songs draw characters from lost gold mines, haunted pioneer cabins, railroad hobos and immigrants' prayers for Civil War last chances.

-Dillon writes compelling and sometimes mysterious stories into her songs, and this talent elevates her writing far beyond the usual fare of singer-songwriters.
+Dillon writes compelling and sometimes mysterious stories in her songs.
+This talent elevates her writing far beyond the usual fare of singer-songwriters.
 She initially found inspiration traveling across the vast landscapes of the western US.
-Now that she's looking to her family's history in Ireland, Scotland, Europe and Britain, she's finding new inspiration and crafting new stories.
-She's traveling a path that we all should travel, and finding out amazing things, like the fact that her father fought in the brutal Battle of the Bulge in World War II and her 7th great-grand-uncle in Scotland wrote a treatise called Lex Rex upon which the 2nd amendment was based.
+The past few years she has delved into her family's history in Ireland, Scotland, Europe and Britain,.
+This has resulted in finding new inspiration and crafting new stories.
+Dillon is traveling a path that we all should travel.
+She's unearthed amazing facts such as her father fought in the brutal Battle of the Bulge in World War II and her 7th great-grand-uncle in Scotland wrote a treatise called Lex Rex upon which the 2nd amendment was based.
 Through her music and through following her muse, she's uncovering the intense, heart-breaking stories that people don't always want to tell, the stories that are only whispered about in families.
-Her new album echoes with the sadness of history, the promise of new hopes and dreams and draws out the ghosts of many old stories through her careful, clever, and beautiful songwriting.
+Her new album echoes with the sadness of history, the promise of new hopes and dreams and draws out the ghosts of many old stories through her songwriting.

 Echoing the New World/Old World journey, A Game of Swans was recorded half in the Northwestern US and half in the UK through the magic of the internet and several musical collaborations begun on Nancy's previous album.
 A Game of Swans fulfills that promise and is a masterful showcase for Nancy K Dillon as a bandleader.
 She pulls together a cast of exquisite and extraordinary players on acoustic and electric instruments - some of the best roots musicians in each region - and guides them into creating vastly different sounds to fit each song.